Created by husband and wife team Jym and Marie, Tinker Gin is a British Gin made in a Spanish style.

 This ignited a spark in the couple and they have been a little obsessed with Gin ever since.
-But we’re all glad they are, as it has lead them to create both a Gin festival, literally called Gin Festival, as well as they’re own brand, called Tinker.
+But we’re all glad they are, as it has led them to create both a Gin festival, literally called Gin Festival, as well as they’re own brand: Tinker Gin.

-Their events company was borne out of their desire to share the many wonderful Gins they came across and Tinker came out of their passion to create some of the best spirit around.
+Their events company was borne out of their desire to share the many wonderful Gins they came across and Tinker Gin as a brand came out of their passion to create some of the best spirit around.

-The Gin market itself is currently seeing a boom in interest from the consumer, with brand moving away from the traditional image of Gin as an old lady’s drink and more towards a fashionable spirit with a bit of throw back to it.
+The Gin market itself is currently seeing a boom in interest from the consumer, with Gin moving away from the traditional image of an old lady’s drink and more towards a fashionable spirit with a bit of throw back to it.